TREASURY MANAGEMENT

 - Requires qualified RDFIs to establish and implement risk-based processes and procedures designed to identify credit Entries initiated due to fraud.

-- RDFIs have a view of incoming transactions as well as account profile information and historic activity on Receivers’ accounts.
+- RDFIs have a view of incoming transactions as well as account profile information and historic activity on receivers’ accounts.

 - A risk-based approach to monitoring can consider factors such as transactional velocity, anomalies (e.g., SEC Code mismatch with account type), and account characteristics (e.g., age of account, average balance, etc.).
 This aligns with AML monitoring practices in place today.